MarekSchiffer/pgu/GNU:Linux 32-Bit/02. Chapter 3 - maximum/Readme.md

 We notice the dollar sign $.
 ### Indirect Addressing Mode
-Now, that we have the address in register ecx, we can use the indirect addressing mode to get the value at the addres
+Now, that we have the address in register ecx, we can use the Indirect Addressing Mode to get the value at the address
 ```
-movq (%ecx), %ebx
+movq (%ecx), %edx
 ```
-At this point the number 23 is in register %ebx as well.
+At this point the number 23 is in register %edx as well.
 This line has all the secrets regarding pointer.
-Move the address in ecx in the Memory Address Register, put the value at that address on the BUS and captures it in ebx.
+Move the address in ecx in the Memory Address Register, put tbe value at that address on the BUS and captures it in edx.
 Et voila!
 ### Direct Addressing Mode
 We can achieve the same result with the "Direct Addressing Method:
 ```
- movl data_items, %ebx
+ movl data_items, %edx
 ```
-This moves the value 23 in ebx as well.
+This moves the value 23 in edx as well.
 We notice the lack of a $ sign.
-If mov gets an address the value from that address will be moved in the register directly.
+If mov gets an address, the value from that address will be moved in the register directly.
 ### Base Pointer Addressing Mode